Public relations market research is data that is designed to be shared. Shared in news releases, press, media outlets, social media, and much more.

 Sharing data and results from a PR poll or newly commissioned study will easily catch the attention of relevant news outlets.

-The press release highlighting the findings can be featured on vendor sites such as Business Wire or PR Newswire.
 It increases the chances of your data being picked up and sourced by other major outlets.

 How cool would it be to see an article by Forbes, NY Times, or Inc.com referencing your company?